Getting Started With Homestead Living

 Homestead Baby Chicks Care 101

-Chickens are fun farm animal to start with for any newbie homesteader.
+Chickens are fun farm animal to start with for any newbie homesteader and local chicken farming.
 They are small enough that children can help out with the care of them.
 Making chickens the ideal first animal to raise on the homestead for a fun profitable hobby that the whole family will enjoy.

 Here’s some basic tips to get you started.